 The Severn Estuary

 Aggregate extraction from the Severn Estuary is exclusively of sand; the resource consists of well sorted fine to medium grained sand mainly used as building sand.
-The sandbanks generally contain thick deposits but they mainly exist in shallow water or inter-tidal settings that restrict access to dredgers at some sites during low water5.
+The sandbanks generally contain thick deposits but they mainly exist in shallow water or inter-tidal settings that restrict access to dredgers during low water5.

 Dredging ceased at Denny Shoal on in October 2012 and on 30th April 2014 the licence at West Middle Grounds expired and was not renewed by the permission holder.